Shannon Braddock: 2015 Seattle City Council election

 Braddock ran for the Seattle City Council in 2015 in the open District 1 seat, which encompasses West Seattle and South Park.
-She faced eight other challengers, which included Lisa Herbold, an aide to councilmember Nick Licata, Phil Tavel, a pro-tempe judge and public defender, and Brianna Thomas, a non-profit organizer.
+She faced eight other challengers, which included Lisa Herbold, an aide to councilmember Nick Licata, Phil Tavel, a pro-tempore judge and public defender, and Brianna Thomas, a non-profit organizer.
 In the August primary, Herbold came in first, with 30.15% of the vote, and advanced to the general election with Braddock, who earned 27.78%.

 Both Braddock and Herbold ran as progressives, but Braddock received $200,000 in outside spending, primarily from the Metropolitan Seattle Chamber of Commerce.
 In the November general election, Herbold narrowly defeated Braddock, 49.57% to 49.59%, a margin of 39 votes.

 2018 34th Legislative District Senate election

 In 2018, Braddock ran for the open 34th district Senate seat after incumbent Sharon Nelson decided to retire at the end of her term.
 The 34th district includes White Center, West Seattle, Vashon Island, and part of Burien.
 She faced 10 other challengers, which included Joe Nguyen, a senior manager at Microsoft, and Sofia Aragon, a governmental-affairs adviser for the Washington State Nurses Association.
 In the August primary, Nguyen came in first, with 31% of the vote, and advanced to the general election with Braddock, who earned 24%.

 Braddock focused her campaign on gun safety, early education, and tax reform, specifically creating a capital gains tax and lowering property taxes for low and middle-income individuals.
 Nguyen campaigned on increasing teacher pay, making health care and housing affordable, strengthening public transit, and protecting the environment without placing an undue tax burden on low-income households.
 Braddock was endorsed by The Seattle Times, Constantine, McDermott, 34th District Democrats, and the Alliance for Gun Responsibility.
 Nguyen was endorsed by U.S. representative Pramila Jayapal, The Stranger, 34th District Democrats, King County Democrats, and state senators.
 Maralyn Chase and Bob Hasegawa.
 Braddock outraised Nguyen, who refused corporate PAC money.

 In the November general election, Nguyen defeated Braddock, 58.29% to 41.71%.